icornelius/boethius2019/index.md

 \$24.95

+# 2. Assignments

+* A presentation, 15--20 minutes, to be written up afterward.
+Collaborations are welcome; topics and dates should be decided in first or second week.

+* A short presentation, about 5 minutes, on your research in progress, delivered in our last class meeting.

+* A research essay, approximately 6,000 words.
+Due date tba in late March.

-# 2. Schedule of classes and readings
+# 3. Schedule of classes and readings
 We will meet in the ITW seminar room on the ground floor of the library except as indicated in the schedule below.
 I will be out of town on March 8: we must decide whether and how to reschedule that meeting.
 If we decide to reschedule, we may give a meeting each to Thomas More and Justus Lipsius (currently combined on March 1).

+In addition to the meetings listed below, I wish to offer optional supplementary sessions -- probably an hour per week, in person or via Skype -- for students who have some knowledge of Latin and want to read parts of the *Consolation* in the original language.
+Logistics will be a challenge.
+We can discuss this in our first meeting.

-This schedule will remain in flux through the first week of term.
+The schedule of readings will remain in flux through the first week of term.

 ## January 11 (wk1)
 Introductions.